4.98 from 73 votes

 How to Make Banana Cookies

-SAM’S TIP: For neater, more uniform cookies, roll the dough into smooth balls between your palms before baking.
-You may find the dough to be a bit sticky, but this is normal.
+SAM’S TIP: For neater, more uniform cookies, roll the dough between your palms before baking.
+It might be bit sticky when you do this, but this is normal.

 Frequently Asked Questions

-Nope!
-I prefer to store my banana cookies at room temperature.
-As long as they’re in an airtight container, they’ll keep for up to 4 days.
+As long as they are in an airtight container, they’ll keep for up to 4 days.
+You do not need to refrigerate these cookies.

-head-on view of cookies filled with walnuts and chocolate chips on a cooling rack
+Rows of cookies made with bananas, chocolate chips, and pecans on a cooling rack.

 Enjoy!